sdidevelopers/aurelia-template-lint-webpack-loader/README.md

-# aurelia template lint loader for webpack
+# Aurelia Template Lint Loader for Webpack 2

 ## Usage

-Apply the aurelia template lint loader as pre/postLoader in your webpack configuration:
+Apply the aurelia-template-lint-webpack-loader in your webpack configuration, enforcing the rule as `'pre'`:

 ``` javascript
 module.exports = {